elastic/e2e-testing/e2e/_suites/ingest-manager/README.md

    # This environment variable will use a fixed version of the Elastic agent binary, obtained from
    # https://artifacts-api.elastic.co/v1/search/8.0.0-SNAPSHOT/elastic-agent
    export ELASTIC_AGENT_DOWNLOAD_URL="https://snapshots.elastic.co/8.0.0-59098054/downloads/beats/elastic-agent/elastic-agent-8.0.0-SNAPSHOT-linux-x86_64.tar.gz"
+   # This environment variable will use the snapshots produced by Beats CI.
+If the above variable
+   # is set, this variable will take no effect
+   export ELASTIC_AGENT_USE_CI_SNAPSHOTS="true"
    ```

 3. Define the proper Docker images to be used in tests (Optional).